zukon/AutoBouquetsMaker/AutoBouquetsMaker/custom/README.txt

 dxNoSDT=1,    // don't fetch SDT
-dxDontshow=2, // don't show service in all services list dxNoDVB=4,  // dont use PMT for this service ( use cached pids ) dxHoldName=8, // change service name if label changes dxNewFound=64, // show in last scanned bouquet dxIsDedicated3D=128, // 3D channel
+dxDontshow=2, // don't show service in all services list dxNoDVB=4,  // dont use PMT for this service ( use cached pids ) dxHoldName=8, // don't change service name if label differs in the SDT dxNewFound=64, // show in last scanned bouquet ( until next restart ) dxIsDedicated3D=128, // 3D channel dxHideVBI=512, // Hide VBI line (dotted line along top of screen on some channels ) dxIsScrambledPMT=1024, // Hmm ( something to do with 27.5W ??? )
-dxHideVBI=512, // Hide VBI line (dotted line along top of screen on some channels dxIsScrambledPMT=1024, // Hmm dxCenterDVBSubs=2048, // Centralize DVB subtitles
+dxCenterDVBSubs=2048, // Centre DVB subtitles

 ----------------------------------------------------------------------------------------------